Elvis impersonator: Samoa

-Another Elvis of Samoan descent is Johnny Angel.
+Another Elvis impersonator of Samoan descent is Johnny Angel.
 He is a published author and has appeared on New Zealand television in ads, Like Minds, Like Mine.
 Like Alphonso Keil before him, Angel regularly performs at the Parkes Elvis Festival, an event that now attracts 20,000.
 He was there in 2016 for the event, and in there in 2018.